MY WORKSHOP

 I've spent twenty years crafting compelling stories for organisations looking to change the world.
 I noticed that the product and design teams I was leading struggled to articulate their work, so I wrote a book about it: Death by Screens.

-You can read my book and learn a lot, but there's nothing like putting it into practise.
+You can read my book and learn a lot, but there's nothing like putting it into practice.
 Let me show you the secrets of strategic storytelling in person.

 How it works on the day